pedrojreis/ScrumChrono/.github/ISSUE_TEMPLATE/bug_report.md

----
 name: Bug report 🐛
-about: Create a report to help us improve
+description: Create a report to help us improve
-title: ''
+title: '🐛 '
 labels: 'bug'
 assignees: ''

----

-**Describe the bug**
+body:
+    - type: textarea
+        validations:
+        required: true
+        attributes:
+        label: Describe the bug
+        description: >-
             A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
+    - type: textarea
+        validations:
+        required: true
+        attributes:
+        label: To Reproduce
+        placeholder: >-
                 1. Go to '...'
                 2. Click on '....'
                 3. Scroll down to '....'
                 4. See error

-**Expected behavior**
+        description: >-
+            Steps to reproduce the behavior.

+    - type: input
+        id: scrumchrono_version
+        validations:
+            required: true
+        attributes:
+        label: What ScrumChrono version are you using
+        description: >
+            [e.g. 0.1]

+    - type: textarea
+        validations:
+        required: false
+        attributes:
+        label: Expected behavior
+        description: >-
             A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**

-- OS: [e.g. iOS]
+    - type: input
+        id: os
+        attributes:
+        label: What OS and version are you using
+        description: >
+            [e.g. macOS Sonoma, Windows 11, Ubuntu 23.10]

+    - type: input
+        id: terminal
+        attributes:
+        label: What terminal are you using
+        description: >
-- Terminal [e.g. iTerm2, Warp]
+            [e.g. PowerShell, Windows Terminal, iTerm, Warp]
-- Version [e.g. 3.4]

-**Additional context**
+    - type: textarea
+        validations:
+        required: false
+        attributes:
+        label: Additional context
+        description: >-
             Add any other context about the problem here.